Cross-Modal Generative Augmentation for Visual Question Answering: Model

 In our generative framework, the predicted answer distributions given images can be modelled as $q_{\phi}(A|V)$.
 We build the classifier by using a non-linear fully connected layer and batch normalisation on the pretrained image features, followed by a projection to the space of all possible answers and a softmax layer.
 This can be seen as a multi-label image classification task where the labels are possible VQA answers corresponding to the given image instead of image classification categories.
 Without seeing the questions with strong language priors, the model can directly learn the mapping from the image to answer candidates.

-Note that the answer classifier works differently on labelled and unlabelled images.
-The labelled images refer to the data from original VQA dataset with annotated QA pairs.
-For a labelled image, we take the answers in multiple QA pairs corresponding to the image as ground-truth labels and pretrain the classifier.
-For an unlabelled new image which we use for training downstream VQA model, we use the prediction from the pretrained classifier to obtain an answer distribution for the image.
-We then sample possible answers from this distribution for guiding the question generation.

 \paragraph{Question Generator - $q_{\phi}(Q|V, A)$} The second stage of our generative process is to generate questions conditioned on the given image and sampled answers, as shown in Figure \ref{fig:model} step (2).
-The goal of our question generation module is to define a conditional language model $q_{\phi}(Q|V, A)$ to learn the transformations from one modality (\ie image) to another (\ie question) with the help from possible answers.
-This is close to the visual question generation (VQG) task that is aimed at generating not only relevant but differentiable questions to each image.
-However, typical VQG models only take images as input, which are not goal-driven and do not guarantee that the generated question corresponds to a specific type of answer.
+The goal of our question generator is to define a conditional language model $q_{\phi}(Q|V, A)$ to learn the transformations from one modality (\ie image) to another (\ie question) with the help from possible answers.
+This is similar to a visual question generation (VQG) task that is aimed at generating not only relevant but diverse questions to each image.
+However, typical VQG models only take images as input, and thus are not goal-driven and do not guarantee that the generated question corresponds to a specific type of answer.
 We follow the common setup in \citep{meet2019cycle, krishna2019information} to encode the answer along with the image before generating the question.
 Such an approach allows the model to condition its question on the answer.

-We model the question generation module using an image encoder, answer encoder, and an LSTM decoder.
-With predicted answer distributions the model can generate various plausible questions for the sampled answers.
-The image encoder transforms the attended image features to lower dimensional feature vectors, and the answer encoder takes the distribution over the answer space as input ans outputs the vector representation of the answer.
-The image and answer representation are then fused together and passed through the LSTM decoder to generate a question, which is optimised by minimising the negative log likelihood with teacher-forcing.
+We model the question generator by an image encoder, answer encoder, and an LSTM decoder.
+With predicted answer distributions, the model can generate various plausible questions for the sampled answers.
+The image encoder transforms the attended image features to lower dimensional feature vectors, and the answer encoder takes the distribution over the answer space as input and outputs the vector representation of the answer.
+The image and answer representation are then fused together and passed through the LSTM decoder to generate a question, a process that is optimised by minimising the negative log likelihood with teacher-forcing.

-Now we have obtained the generative distribution $q_{\phi}(Q,A|V) = q_{\phi}(Q|V, A)q_{\phi}(A|V)$ for both labelled and unlabelled images.
-For unlabelled images, the advantage is that we can generate potentially valid questions without additional supervision but only the images and the answer distribution predicted from the images.